cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/readme.md

 ## Docker Deployment (Local)

-For local deployment，please use `Dockerfile_local`.
+1. Make sure the `DATA` folder is populated following the steps in section `Required files` or `Recreation of required files`
-1. run `docker build  --no-cache -t marie_test -f Dockerfile_local .` to build the image
+2. run `docker build  --no-cache -t marie_test .` to build the image
-2. run ` docker run -p 5003:80 -d marie_test:latest`.
+3. run ` docker run -p 5003:80 -d marie_test:latest `.
-3. The Marie web-interface will then be available at `http://localhost:5003` or `http://127.0.0.1:5003`
+4. The Marie web-interface will then be available at `http://localhost:5003` or `http://127.0.0.1:5003`

 ## Docker Deployment (Server)